ivan-guerra/programmador.com/content/posts/2023/the-game-of-life.md

 the core game logic.
 Rendering is dead simple considering the perfect match between the main game data structure, a 2D board, and ncurses' window model.

-The complete project source with build instructions, usage, etc. is available on GitHub under [game_of_life][4].
+The complete project source is available on GitHub under [game_of_life][4].
+Note, this project has since been rewritten in Rust.
+The Rust version includes some improvements namely automatic centering of the initial game state and improved unit test coverage.

 [1]: https://adventofcode.com/
 [2]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life